 Laze About On Portobello Beach

 We have our Airbnb hosts for this gem!
-On our last day and (sod’s law!) our only sunny day in Edinburgh we drove a few minutes out of the city towards the coast to spend some time at Portobello Beach.
-The area was a peaceful traditional British seaside promenade with ice cream vans, cosy cafes and lots and lots of dogs!
+On our last day and (sod’s law!) our only sunny day in Edinburgh, we drove a few minutes out of the city towards the coast to spend some time at Portobello Beach.
+The area was a peaceful traditional British seaside promenade with ice cream vans, cozy cafes and lots and lots of dogs!

 Five places to Eat and Drink in Edinburgh